Groceries are one of the primary expenses of every household, just as unavoidable as utility bills, insurance payments, and taxes.

-Potential Annual Savings: $12 to $180 per person
+- Potential Annual Savings: $12 to $180 per person

-Helpful Link: Benefits of Fresh Juices
+- Helpful Link: Benefits of Fresh Juices

 Over half the Canadians spend anywhere between $1 and $15 a month on soft drinks.
 Ideally, you can cut that out entirely and increase your water intake, which is the best fluid for your body, after all.

 18. Earn Cash and Scan Groceries

-Now, most cash back apps have certain deals, and you can only earn cashback on specific products.
+Now, most cash-back apps have certain deals, and you can only earn cashback on specific products.
 You usually have to upload the receipts to prove the purchase.
 Having multiple cashback apps can be handy since you can upload the same receipts on all the apps to compound the cashback.

 19. Expiration Date

-Helpful Link: Foods you can consume past expiration date
+- Helpful Link: Foods you can consume past expiration date

 When you are buying in bulk or during a sale, be sure to check for the expiration date.
 Buying discounted food, only to throw it away because you couldn’t consume it within the expiration date, is actually more expensive.

 20. Batch Cooking

-Potential Annual Savings: Around $1,200
+- Potential Annual Savings: Around $1,200

-Helpful Link: Six batch cooking meals
+- Helpful Link: Six batch cooking meals

 It’s perfect for working homemakers, but it might require you to buy some new containers and also free up space in your refrigerator.
-It doesn’t just save money on ingredients, but also on gas/electricity usage in the kitchen.
+It doesn’t just save money on ingredients but also on gas/electricity usage in the kitchen.

 21. Homemade Broth and Stock

-Helpful Link: Homemade stock recipe
+- Helpful Link: Homemade stock recipe

-You can even save some of this stuff in zip lock bags.
-Once you have a sufficient amount, you can use it to make a hearty stock or broth that you can either consume directly or compliment with something else.
-It doesn’t exactly save you money, but it does allow you to get the most of your groceries.
+You can even save some of this stuff in zip-lock bags.
+Once you have a sufficient amount, you can use it to make a hearty stock or broth that you can either consume directly or complement with something else.
+It doesn’t exactly save you money, but it does allow you to get the most out of your groceries.